cutterbuck/python-sets-readme-jake/README.md

 #### 2) Individual elements are immutable

-Although a set can be operated upon, its constituent elements cannot be changed.
-For example, you cannot make a set of lists as elements because lists are changeable objects.
+Although a set can be operated upon, its constituent elements cannot be alterable objects.
+For example, you cannot make a set featuring lists or dictionaries as elements because these objects can be changed.
 The code below produces a TypeError:

 ```python
 teams = set((["Yankees", "Red Sox", "Blue Jays"], ["Mets", "Phillies", "Nationals"]))